 The Sound Democrat Mill is an awesome find and one of the highlights of the San Juan Mountains.
 The mine was first discovered in 1899.
-Gold and silver ore from the mine was packed on mules over a 13,000′ ridge to the Sunnyside Mill in Eureka Gulch.
+Gold and silver ore from the mine was packed on mules over a 13,000 ft ridge to the Sunnyside Mill in Eureka Gulch.

-The BLM has been restoring the mill and it is amazing to see some of the equipment still here after over a hundred years.
+The Bureau of Land Management (BLM) restored the mill.
+It is amazing to see some of the equipment still here after over a hundred years.
 It is one of the most complete stamp mills remaining in the high alpine elevations of Colorado.
 Please help protect it from further destruction.

 Photos are from 2005 and a return visit in 2016.